-Like most other barium-containing oxides, YBCO and Tl-2201 react with the CO2 in air, particularly in the presence of water vapour, to decompose into BaCO3 and oxides of the other cations.
-Tl-2201 decomposes more rapidly than many of the other cuprates, and particularly YBCO, so special precautions must be taken when storing and handling it - the crystals are stored in a special dessicator complete with NaOH pellets to absorb CO2.
-Still, because even a thin surface layer of carbonate could
+Like most other barium-containing oxides, YBCO and Tl-2201 react with the $CO_2$ in air, particularly in the presence of water vapour, to decompose into $BaCO_3$ and oxides of the other cations.
+Tl-2201 decomposes more rapidly than many of the other cuprates, and particularly YBCO, so special precautions must be taken when storing

 Figure 3.6: a) Raw XES data for the oxygen K edge with incident photons of 530.0 eV.
 It should be possible to discern side peaks to the left and right, separated from the main peak by troughs.
 Photons can strike the grating at angles other than normal to the grating lines, leading to the detection of an arc by the channelplate.
 The channelplate is not mounted at precisely the correct angle, hence the rotation.
-The top and bottom ~ 3 rows are typically discarded when the rows are combined. b) The spectrum resulting from this, once the rows are averaged and position converted to energy.
+The top and bottom $\sim 3$ rows are typically discarded when the rows are combined. b) The spectrum resulting from this, once the rows are averaged and position converted to energy.

-potentially affect the results due to the limited penetration lengths of the X-rays, the crystals are etched before being mounted on the sample plate.
+and handling it - the crystals are stored in a special dessicator complete with NaOH pellets to absorb $CO_2$ .
+Still, because even a thin surface layer of carbonate could potentially affect the results due to the limited penetration lengths of the X-rays, the crystals are etched before being mounted on the sample plate.
 The mounting is done shortly before departure, and the crystals and sample plates travel in a small airtight container with dessicant and NaOH.
 NaOH is not considered necessary for YBCO, but dessicant is still used.

-The etching was performed in a dilute solution of bromine (Br2) in anhydrous ethanol ($\sim 1\%$ by volume for YBCO, $<\frac{1}{2}\%$ for Tl-2201).
+The etching was performed in a dilute solution of bromine (Br2) in anhydrous ethanol (~ 1% by volume for YBCO, < 1/2% for Tl-2201).
 Tl-2201 etches significantly faster than YBCO, so the first etchant used was too concentrated, and left etch pits.
 Figure 3.7a shows one of the crystals used in the XAS study after such an etching treatment - etch pits are clearly visible.
 Provided these are shallow compared to their width, they're irrelevant for XAS.
 The Tl-2201 etch pits were square, as expected, and are believed to be aligned with the tetragonal ab axes of the crystal as for other cuprates.
 Without etch pits, the easiest way to locate these axes is by X-ray diffraction - unlike YBCO and most other cuprates, Tl-2201 grows in irregular-shaped platelets, with few hints as to the orientation of the a and b axes.
 YBCO crystals, being cuboidal, are straightforward to align by eye.